toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"citation-manager": {"citations": {"tfga6": [{"id": "7765261/RZW74C9X", "source": "zotero"}]}}, "tags": []}

 On its open data portal, the Comune di Milano publishes all sorts of open data - like the daily entrances in the so-called Area C, where access to private cars is limited.
 On this treasure trove of data, we can also find things like the location of column fountains and newsstands, but also the geo-referenced data of bike tracks and the location of [BikeMi Stations](https://dati.comune.milano.it/it/dataset/ds65_infogeo_aree_sosta_bike_sharing_localizzazione_).
 As noted previously, the service has some 320 stations, spread unevenly across the town, as it was outlined by previous studies <cite id="tfga6">(Saibene &#38; Manzi, 2015)</cite>.
 As a starter, we filter out all stations that have been introduced after 2019.
+This leaves us with 281 official stations, versus 279 in the historic data.

 ```{code-cell} ipython3
 bikemi_stalls = (